kikonen/ngannotate-rails/README.md

 ### Environment options

 - NG_REGEXP
-  * regexp passed to ng-annoate
+  * regexp passed to ng-annotate
   * see ng-annotate documentation
 - NG_OPT
   * comma separate list of "opt=value" key pairs passed as options to ng-annotate
   * see ng-annotate documentation
 - NG_FORCE
-  * force ng-annoate processing in development/test environment
+  * force ng-annotate processing in development/test environment

 For example,